 South Dublin Historical Mapping allows you to view an area over time using various collections of maps that date back the 1700s.
 Trace an address or townland over time on our map viewer.

-Please visit the Maps for Research page for a listing of our collection of in-branch maps.
+Please visit our Maps for Research page for all our online map resources here.

 South Dublin County History

 South Dublin County History gives an overview of the history of South Dublin’s villages, and includes maps, walking tours and images.
 The area we serve includes Tallaght, Clondalkin, Lucan, Rathfarnham, Templeogue, Rathcoole, Saggart, Newcastle and Palmerstown.

 Visit www.southdublinhistory.ie to get a history of these areas.
 The site also includes bibliographies for the further study of each area.

 Looking to research your Family History - check out this page

 A collection of over 5,000 images, books, audio material, maps, ephemera, etc. digitized and available for download.

 Please visit our Local Collections page for a listing of our in-branch physical collections.